Meet the Team

 Loves: cats, books, heavy rain, cozy coffee shops, fairy tales (the overly simple and happy, the dark and heavy, and everything in-between), libraries

 Favorite Technology: Printing press

-Steve Kidd, Vice President of Production
+Steve Kidd, Director of Production Systems

 Steve has been a respected figure within the events industry for over 30 years.
 Beginning his career as a lighting director for Seattle-area bands, Steve’s dedication and passion for the industry quickly catapulted him into the mainstream music world.
 Through his road experience, Steve developed a thorough knowledge and comprehension of nearly every production aspect; these skills brought Steve to TPN, where he became the lead production manager.
 Additionally, Steve serves as the production manager to the longstanding and continually successful annual Microsoft Company Meeting, which hosts over 30,000 Microsoft employees, and the MGX Attendee Party concert.

 Favorite Project: MS Company Meeting, but only at Safeco Field